hugo-fixit/hugo-fixit-starter/README.en.md

 This is a quick start template for Hugo theme [FixIt](https://github.com/hugo-fixit/FixIt).
 It uses [Hugo Modules](https://gohugo.io/hugo-modules/) feature to load the theme.
 If you favor Git more, you can [check this template](https://github.com/hugo-fixit/hugo-fixit-starter1).

-It comes with a basic theme structure and configuration.
+It comes with a basic theme structure and [configuration directory](https://gohugo.io/configuration/introduction/#configuration-directory)[^1].
 GitHub action has been set up to deploy the blog to a public GitHub page automatically.
 Also, there's a cron job to update the theme automatically everyday.

+[^1]: Instead of a single site configuration file, split your configuration by environment, root configuration key, and language.

 ## Directory structure